paitiewfrance/paitiewfrance.github.io/tour-burgundy/burgundy-eight-days.md

 Dinner and Night in la Charite-sur-Loire.

 ### Day 6: Vezelay -- Basilica Sainte-Marie Madeleine (UNESCO) - Abbaye de Fontenay ( UNESCO)
+After breakfast, head on to Vezelay, the "eternal hill",  medieval village listed as UNESCO World Heritage, closely associated with Crusades.
+We will take a guided visit to the Basilica, St. Mary Magdalene (Sainte-Marie Madeleine ), a masterpiece of Romanesque architecture and sculpture.

 Next, we will head to Auxerre.Dinner and night at Chablis.